-Burr ran for Governor of New York in 1804 and was strongly opposed by Hamilton, who was quoted in a newspaper calling Burr “a dangerous man and one who ought not to be trusted with the reins of government”.
-This led to weeks of angry correspondence between the two, culminating with Burr challenging Hamilton to a duel.
+Burr ran for Governor of New York in 1804.
+Hamilton strongly opposed Burr, and was quoted in a newspaper calling him “a dangerous man and one who ought not to be trusted with the reins of government”.
+This triggered weeks of angry correspondence between the two, culminating with Burr challenging Hamilton to a duel.

 In 1831, he was visited by New York Senator William Seward, who three decades later would become Secretary of State under President Abraham Lincoln.
-As is so often the fate of the greedy and the thin-skinned, Seward found Burr utterly diminished.
+Seward found Burr utterly diminished, as is so often the fate of the greedy and the thin-skinned.
 “Unhappy man,” Seward wrote of Burr to his wife, “to drag out a dishonored existence among a generation which knows thee only by the history of thy crimes.”